 Stock up in fresh-baked bread in the much loved Lena’s Tea Room, visit The Leitrim Design House in the old, 19th century courthouse where you discover the handiwork of over 250 artists.
 And don’t leave without visiting Ireland’s smallest Chapel, Costello Memorial Chapel, built in 1877 by a heartbroken husband in memory of his wife.

-Where to rent a boat in Carrick-on-Shannon?
+Rent a boat in Carrick-on-Shannon

 Cruise north to Lough Key

 The voyage from Carrick-on-Shannon north to Lough Key is known for its captivating scenery and with only one lock, it’s a good place to start for the absolute beginner.
 Your total journey time is just three hours without stops to Boyle so you can really take things at your own pace.